Riitta Salin

-Riitta Liisa Salin (née Hagman, born 16 October 1950) is a retired Finnish sprinter who specialized in the 400 metres.
+Riitta Liisa Salin, née Hagman, (16 October 1950) is a Finnish retired sprinter who specialized in the 400 metres.

-She won the gold medal in 1974 European Athletics Championships with a new world record time 50.14, which remains the Finnish record.
-At the 1976 Summer Olympics Salin finished seventh.
+She won the gold medal in 1974 European Athletics Championships with a world record time 50.14.
+As of 2026, this mark remains the standing Finnish national record.
+At the 1976 Summer Olympics, Salin finished seventh.

-Her brother is former ice hockey player Matti Hagman.
+Her brother was former ice hockey player Matti Hagman.